openwallet-foundation/project-proposals/projects/agent-framework-javascript/agent-framework-javascript.md

 The future direction for Aries Framework JavaScript involves adopting a compartmentalized approach consisting of single-purpose libraries designed to work together seamlessly, building on what is already out there.
 This transition will take considerable effort and will, therefore, be gradual.

 In order to expand the framework's support for standards beyond the Hyperledger ecosystem, a reassessment of its governance was necessary.
-The Open Wallet Foundation (OWF) has been considered a potential steward due to its commitment to promoting interoperability without directly developing or maintaining standard protocols.
+The OpenWallet Foundation (OWF) has been considered a potential steward due to its commitment to promoting interoperability without directly developing or maintaining standard protocols.

 ![afj-high-level-arch.png](./afj-high-level-arch.png)